arturo-j-martinez-ii/tlens/README.md

 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/5%20-%20Fan%20and%20Bottom%20Closed%20Together.jpeg?raw=true)
 20d.
 Flip the Pi over and insert the microSD card into the Raspberry Pi 5 ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/6%20-%20Where%20microSD%20Inserts.jpeg?raw=true) ![image alt](https://github.com/arturo-j-martinez-ii/arglassestranscribe/blob/main/images%20for%20README/7%20-%20microSD%20Inserted.jpeg?raw=true)

-Keep the lid off as we will need to make some modifications to fit the wires through the case!

 Now, you can flip it back over, and we can begin setting up Ubuntu on the Pi!

 21. Connect the power, keyboard, mouse, and micro HDMI cables to the Pi